lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

    ..........     ..................                    ..........
        ((((((()))))))           -----  ------  ------  -----
 ~~~~
 {: #Fig-SCHCCOAP2 title='Standalone CoAP ene-to-end compression/decompression'}

-In the third example, {{Fig-SCHCCOAP3}} the Object Security for Constrained RESTful Environments (OSCORE) {{rfc8613}} is used.
-In this case, two rulesets are used
-to compress the CoAP message.
-A first ruleset
-focused on the inner header and is applied end to end by both ends.
-A second ruleset
-compresses the outer header and the layers below  and is done between the Sender and the Receiver.
+Figure 3 shows the third use case where SCHC compresses Object Security for Constrained RESTful Environments (OSCORE) [rfc8613].
+In this case, two instances of SCHC using different rulesets are necessary to compress the CoAP header.
+One for the inner CoAP part performed End-to-End between the Device and the Application Server.
+And the second instance for the outer part of the CoAP header together with the lower layers' headers.
+The second instance is carried out between the Device and the Network Gateway.

 ~~~~